 A list of essential readings is provided for each week on the ARTS3819 Moodle site.
-These are the readings we will all have in common and they must be read before the seminar.
-At times, there may be changes made to the weekly required readings and any updates will be posted on Moodle and announced in class at least one week prior to the affected seminar.
+These are the readings we will all have in common.
+These readings must be read before the seminar, as we may discuss them in detail and/ or draw on them significantly for small group-based learning activities during seminars.

+NOTE: The schedule of topics provided in the handbook is provisional.
+It may change before/ during the teaching term.
+Accordingly, the associated required reading lists for each week may also be modified.
+Any updates will be posted on Moodle and announced in class at least one week prior to the affected seminar.
 It is your responsibility to check your student email and the Moodle site for the course on a regular basis.

 A list of recommended readings for each week is also provided on Moodle.
 These readings have been chosen because they are either particularly accessible or particularly relevant, or both.
-You may wish to read at least two pieces from this list to prepare for tutorial discussions.
+You may wish to read at least two pieces from this list to prepare for seminar discussions.
 It is also a good place to start when preparing the written assignments.

-All of the required readings, and many of the recommended readings, are available online via the library's website or through the course Moodle site.
+All of the required readings, and most (if not all) of the recommended readings, are available online via the library's website or through the course Moodle site (via the Leganto link).